 Peoria County assistance programs.

 Low income families, senior citizens, and the disabled in Peoria County can get financial aid as well as grants.
-Find how to get help with housing and rental expenses, money to pay for utility bills, free food from pantries and other support.
-Regional charities, non-profits, and the government offer emergency financial help as well as case management and employment programs.
+Find how to get help with housing or rental expenses, money to pay for utility bills, free food from pantries and other support.
+Regional charities, non-profits, churches, and the government offer emergency financial help as well as case management or employment programs.

 Housing assistance and help with utility bills

-The city of Peoria is releasing hundreds of thousands of dollars of aid to help residents pay utility bills, and therefore be able to stay in their homes.
-The city received almost $1 million in homeless prevention funds from the US Department of Housing as part of the larger Obama federal government stimulus package.
-The city will be using the money to provide utility bill assistance.
+The city of Peoria will often provide hundreds of thousands of dollars of financial aid to help residents pay utility bills or housing costs, and therefore be able to stay in their homes.
+The city will often get grants from the federal government as homeless prevention funds.
+The money comes from the US Department of Housing as part of the larger federal government budget.
+The city will be using the money to provide utility bill assistance or pay other housing expenses.
 For example, say a family received an electric service shutoff notice from Ameren, then Peoria would use these energy funds of up to $1,500 per household to pay that utility bill.
 The reason they can justify this from the federal program is because if your utilities are turned off for non payment, then in effect, you become homeless and can’t live in the home.

 The city says that there are two large financial liabilities struggling families have, those being rent and electric bills.
 Since the aid can’t be used to help with rent payments, they decided to focus on providing help for utility bills and maybe even perhaps if they can help someone pay their outstanding utility bill, then they can use other money to pay their rent.